 - 2-17.
-Miscellaneous equipment, materials and 'libraries', as follows, and specially designed components therefor: - a.
-Self-contained diving and underwater swimming apparatus, as follows: - 1.
-Closed or semi-closed circuit (rebreathing) apparatus, specially designed for military use (i.e., specially designed to be non-magnetic); - 2.
-Specially designed components for use in the conversion of open-circuit apparatus to military use; - 3.
-Articles designed exclusively for military use with self-contained diving and underwater swimming apparatus;
+Miscellaneous equipment, materials and "libraries", as follows, and specially designed components therefor: - a.
+Diving and underwater swimming apparatus, specially designed or modified for military use, as follows: - 1.
+Self-contained diving rebreathers, closed or semi-closed circuit; - 2.
+Underwater swimming apparatus specially designed for use with the diving apparatus specified in 2-17.a.1.;